UtrechtUniversity/UU_BSc_Geosciences_Data2/03_plottingData/plottingData.md

 The options are endless, but you can find a lot of options already in the help documentation of the [pandas plotting function](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.html).
-Always make sure that any figure you produce stands on its on, either with a legend or just because it contains all relevant information in the labels, title and legends.
+Always make sure that any figure you produce stands on its own, either with a legend or just because it contains all relevant information in the labels, title and legends.